dotmailer/dotmailer-magento2-extension/README.md

  - Go to cart button should redirect to quote's store.
  - Get addressBooks using the website level creds.
  - DI when initializing Zend_Mail_Transport_Sendmail.
  - Fix js for the dotmailer configuration page.
+ - Unserialize error for orders sync.

 ######Security
  - Remove modification for guest quote items.